-As the name “average” suggests, it refers to the central point among a set of observations and when it is utilized in the field of mathematics it represents the number which is typically mean of a group of numbers.
-The term is used often to express a number which is the representation for a group of people or things.
-It is very important because it helps in summarising a large number of data into a single value and it also indicates that there is some inconsistency around the single value within the original data which forms a very crucial part of central tendency theory.
+As the name “average” suggests, it refers to the central point among a set of observations.
+When it is utilized in mathematics, it represents the number which is typically mean of a group of numbers.
+The term is often used to express a number, which represents a group of people or things.
+It is very important because it helps in summarising a large number of data into a single value, and it also indicates that there is some inconsistency around the single value within the original data, which forms a very crucial part of the central tendency theory.

 This has been a guide to Average Formula.
-Here we discuss how to calculate the average using its formula along with examples and downloadable excel template.
+Here we discuss how to calculate the average using its formula and examples and a downloadable excel template.
 You can learn more about financing from the following articles –